mohammadbrzbrz72/react-vite-panel-boilerplate/README.md

 - eslint-plugin-import: Tells ESLint how to resolve imports.

-- eslint-plugin-jsx-a11y: Checks for accessiblity issues.
+- eslint-plugin-jsx-a11y: Checks for accessibility issues.

 - eslint-plugin-react: React specific linting rules for ESLint.